doubbz/kube-basics/storage.md

 #### Dynamic provisioning: Storage Class

 Pour éviter d'avoir à provisioner (créer) les espaces de stockage à chaque fois un PV est créé, on peut utiliser un `kind: StorageClass`

+Local volumes (`provisioner: kubernetes.io/no-provisioner`) do not currently support dynamic provisioning, however a StorageClass should still be created to delay volume binding until Pod scheduling.
+This is specified by the WaitForFirstConsumer volume binding mode.

+### Volume != Persistent Volume

+Volume decouples the storage from the Container.
+Its **lifecycle is coupled to a pod**.
+It enables safe container restarts and **sharing data between containers in a pod**.

+**Persistent Volume decouples the storage from the Pod**.
+Its lifecycle is independent.
+It enables safe pod restarts and **sharing data between pods**.